fluffy/ietf/snowflake/draft-jennings-dispatch-snowflake.md

 are trickled in the Trickle ICE via a signaling server.

-On the Sender Agent, the candidates thus obtained (in the Test Candidates message) are used by the STUN client implementation to carry out connectivity checks towards the receiver.
-The connectivity checks are performed along the media path as its done today.
+On the Sender Agent, the candidates thus obtained
+(i,e in the Test Candidates message) is used by the STUN client implementation to carry out connectivity checks towards the receiver.
+The connectivity checks are performed along the media path as its done ICE.
 This opens up the required local pinholes as needed and are further maintained by the Sender for the duration of the session.

-The Sender Agent then requests the Receiver Agent to send it a "STUN Ping" message from a given address (source of connectivity check) to a specific candidate provided in the "Test Candidates" message.
-This is done via sending "STUN Ping Request" message by populating the aforementioned information.
-Eventually, the Receiver Agent follows up with a "STUN Ping" message do
+The Sender Agent also requests the Receiver Agent to send it a "STUN Ping" message from a given address (source of connectivity check) to a specific candidate provided in the "Test Candidates" message.
+This is done for Sender Agent verify to connectivity status results over the backchannel.
-"STUN Ping Request" from a
-given location to one of a specific candidates.
-If this works, it knows it has a viable path.

-Failure in connectivity checks (timeouts/icmp errors) are reported via "Test Candidate Result" message to the Receiver Agent.
+This mechanism is beneficial especially for one-sided media scenarios where the Receiver Agent can't send the STUN response to the sender or if the response to STUN connectivity response was lost in transmission.

+The Sender requests the does this by sending "Stun Ping Request" message and populates the aforementioned information.
+To reciprocate, the Receiver Agent follows up with a "Stun Ping" message for all the paths for which STUN Connectiviy check was received successfully.
+If a successful response was received from either of the flows, there is a viable path for the Sender to transmit the media.

-The above set of procedures are continously performed during the lifetime of the session as and when either side determines there is a better candidate for receiving the media.
+The above set of procedures are continously performed during the lifetime of the session as and whe the Receiver Agent determines there is a better candidate for receiving the media.
 Such a decision is totally defined by the local policies and can be performed independently of the other side.